-This document outlines how we write and structure Unity C# code at RealXP Lab.
-It exists to promote readability and maintainability across our projects, and to help our externs build strong habits around clean, professional-grade code.
-We wanted to make it public to support the broader game dev community, especially those early in their careers.
+This is the official RealXP Lab document that outlines how we write and structure Unity C# code.
+It's meant to promote clarity and consistency across our projects, and help externs build strong habits around clean, professional code.

 Naming conventions

-• PascalCase: Names of classes, structs, public fields, properties, methods, constants, enums, files, directories, namespaces
+• PascalCase: Names of namespaces, classes, structs, methods, enumerations, properties, files, directories, public fields, and constant fields

-• camelCase: Names of local variables, method parameters
+• camelCase: Names of local variables and method parameters

-• _camelCase: Names of private fields (no m_, s_, or k_ prefixes)
+• _camelCase: Names of private, protected, internal and protected internal instance fields (no m_, s_, or k_ prefixes)

 • Always explicitly specify access modifiers (e.g. private, public, internal)